sakshstore/cburleson-pwa/docs/how-to/copy-files-during-stencil-build.md

-# Copy files during Stencil build
+# Copy Files During Stencil Build

 To copy files from one place to another during the Stencil build process, use the `stencil.config.js` file and configure as such: